Cnrdelaney/HG_marker_detection/docs/source/usage.rst

 -----------------

 Before you use COMET with gene expression data, your data should be formatted into 3 files as shown below.
+The graphs below are shown in excel format for ease of view, but files should be given as plain text files.

 * ``markers.txt``: The expression matrix table stored as a TXT file (.txt).
 The first row of the table lists cell names, while the first column